1990 Plainfield tornado: Forecast criticism

 In the months following the tornado, the National Weather Service was heavily criticized for providing no warning of the approaching tornado.
 The NOAA Disaster Survey Report was highly critical of the forecast process within the Chicago office as well as coordination with local spotter networks and the preparedness of these groups.
 Prior to 1990, the National Weather Service in Chicago was responsible for providing forecasts for the entire state of Illinois.

-As the Chicago office was overwhelmed with its workload, no warnings were issued by the office until 2:32 p.m. – nearly an hour after the first tornado was sighted southeast of Rockford.
+As the Chicago office was overwhelmed with its workload, no warnings were issued by the office until 2:32 p.m.; nearly an hour after the first tornado was sighted southeast of Rockford.
 A second severe thunderstorm warning was issued almost an hour later at 3:23 p.m., but this provided no indication that a tornado was on the ground and did not mention the area where the tornado had tracked.
 No tornado warning was issued until after the tornado lifted.
 Even though the Chicago office had an "add-on" Doppler improvement that was developed in 1974, that device had been disabled by a lightning strike before the August 28 storm.

 As a result of the lack of a warning, many meteorologists today refer to the "Plainfield Syndrome" as the idea that it's better to issue too many warnings and be wrong, than to miss one critical warning, as was the case for the Plainfield Tornado.

 After the 1990 tornado, the National Weather Service reduced the Chicago office's workload by creating an office in Romeoville, Illinois in 1993, as well as in Lincoln, Illinois in 1995, and allowing offices in the Quad Cities, St. Louis, Missouri, Indianapolis, Indiana and Paducah, Kentucky to issue forecasts for their respective areas.

 Memorial Site

-In the years following the disaster, a permanent Tornado Plainfield Victim Memorial located in Plainfield, Illinois was erected thanking those who aided in its recovery.
-Each year, a dedication ceremony is held at this location where hundreds gather every year, including both survivors and victims family members.
-The 30th anniversary memorial was held at this location on August 28, 2020, as chuch bells rang at exactly 3:28 PM.
+In the years following the disaster, a permanent Tornado Plainfield Victim Memorial located in Plainfield, Illinois was erected, thanking those who aided in its recovery.
+A dedication ceremony is held at this location where hundreds gather every year, including both survivors and victims' family members.
+The 30th anniversary memorial was held at this location on August 28, 2020, as church bells rang at exactly 3:28 PM.